typicalninja/google-sr/README.md

 Tests are written using [mocha](https://mochajs.org/) and can be run by using the `test` script.

-> Weekly tests a executed using a github action to ensure compatibility
+> Weekly tests are executed using a github action to ensure compatibility

-Project uses pnpm as its package manager
+This monorepo uses pnpm as its package manager

 ```bash
 pnpm run test